 By entering a fake birthdate or photo, anyone can end up on a site where they don’t belong.
 This puts teens at risk, cautions Ellen Harrell, director of outreach and prevention for the National Center for the Missing and Exploited Children (NCMEC).

 The possibilities to worry about online teen dating are endless, even with “good” teen dating sites.
 But the solution is the same, whether we’re talking about Tinder, Instagram, MyLOL or the latest yet-to-be-invented app.
 Stay aware, parents, and stay involved.

 What Parents Can Do To Promote Safe Online Dating:

-• Teach your teen to protect personal information such as her full name, phone number, address, birthdate, and school name.
-Remind her to turn off “location” in her apps, which allows others to see where she is when she posts.
+- Teach your teen to protect personal information such as their full name, phone number, address, birthdate, and school name.
+Remind them to turn off “location” in her apps, which allows others to see where she is when she posts.

-• Ask him to identify a trusted adult he can approach (hopefully you) if he ever feels uncomfortable about an online encounter.
+- Ask them to identify a trusted adult they can approach (hopefully you) if they ever feel uncomfortable about an online encounter.

-• Encourage her to trust her instincts.
+- Encourage them to trust their instincts.
 If something feels creepy, it probably is, advises Harrell.

-• Check his phone and online history.
-Know where he’s going online, recommends Elgersma, senior editor for Common Sense Media.
+- Check thier phone and online history.
+Know where they’re going online, recommends Elgersma, senior editor for Common Sense Media.

 - Rely on open communication as opposed to programs that block apps or sites.